-\A CSA/AGA certified equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
+A CSA/AGA certified equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
 Purchase the CSA/AGA certified equipment shutoff valve from your dealer.

 IMPORTANT: Install an equipment shutoff valve in an accessible location.
 The equipment shutoff valve is for turning on or shutting off the gas to the appliance.
 Apply pipe joint sealant lightly to male threads.
 This will prevent excess sealant from going into pipe.
 Excess sealant in pipe could result in clogged heater fuel train.
+Sealant will also help reduce the chance of cross threading.

-CAUTION: Use pipe joint sealant that is resistant to LP-Gas.
+CAUTION: Use pipe joint sealant that is resistant to Propane/LP and/or Natural Gas depending on fuel used.